England warned over political chants, fined over marketing breach

 It did not give further information on the chanting.

-FIFA said that two England players displayed “unauthorised commercial branding on playing equipment items” in the same match.
+FIFA said that two England players displayed “unauthorized commercial branding on playing equipment items” in the same match.

 England were fined the same amount for a similar offence in their quarter-final against Sweden, although FIFA said that more players were involved than in the Croatia game.